My tips for photographing your child’s nativity play

 2. Sit in the front row

 Try and get a seat in the front row if at all possible, so that you have an clear view of the stage.
-I know that’s often not possible (we turned up 30 mins early to our sons’ nativity play last year and were still in the third row!)
+I know that’s often not possible (we turned up 30 mins early to our sons’ nativity play one year and were still in the third row!)

 If you have a longer lens than the kit lens your camera came with, then I would definitely suggest using it.
 You’re likely to be quite a distance from your child so you may need a longer lens to get in close.